Women's cricket to 'take off' with new T20 league in India

 The five-team women's tournament, which will be known as the Women's Premier League, is set to launch in March after the women's T20 World Cup in South Africa next month with the BCCI announcing this morning which bids had won spots in it.

-The owners of men's IPL teams Mumbai Indians, Delhi Capitals and Royal Challengers Bangalore were among those named with the women's franchises - which will be based in Mumbai, Delhi, Bengaluru, Ahmedabad and Lucknow - sold for a record sum of 4669.99 crore [NZ$883.91 million].
+The owners of men's IPL teams Mumbai Indians, Delhi Capitals and Royal Challengers Bangalore were among those named with the women's franchises - which will be based in Mumbai, Delhi, Bengaluru, Ahmedabad and Lucknow - sold for a record sum of 46.7 billion rupees (NZ$884 million).
 It's understood 16 entities took part in the bidding process.

 It comes after the BCCI also recently earned NZ$180 million for the media rights to the WPL in a five-year deal with Viacom 18; 80% of that money will be distributed to the five franchises over five years.